hienvuvg/dairycattle_dataset/README.md

 <br />
 There are two options for benchmarking the dataset:

-A. Test all models using provided weights:
+A. Test all models using the provided weights:
 1. Navigate to your local directory of this repo
 2. To evaluate the performance of the modalities, run
 	```